U.S. airport-security head named as No. 2 Homeland Security official

 The move by Acting DHS Secretary Kevin McAleenan, who took office on Wednesday, temporarily fills a leadership vacuum at the top of DHS, which is responsible for everything from border protection to disaster response.

-It also creates a vacancy atop the U.S. Transportation Security Administration, which screens airline travelers.
+Pekoske will remain as head of the U.S. Transportation Security Administration, which screens airline travelers, according to a TSA spokeswoman.

 Patricia Cogswell, who serves as TSA’s acting deputy, will oversee day to day operations, McAleenan said.

 Trump has forced out top DHS officials over the past week as the agency tries to stem rising numbers of immigrants arriving at its southern border, many of them families fleeing violence and poverty in Central America.
 DHS said it arrested or denied entry to more than 103,000 people along the border last month, more than double the figure for March 2018.